Light & Deep app icon

 How far does the LiDAR reach?

-About five meters, reliably.
-That's the range where a rangefinder matters most: portraits, still life, macro, close-quarters documentary.
-For landscape work you can use a depth-of-field calculator instead.
+About five meters - that's the limitation of the sensor.
+And that's the range where a rangefinder matters most: portraits, still life, macro, close-quarters documentary.

 Does the depth display work in ultrawide (0.5x)?